Internal States of Hadrons in Relativistic Reference Frames: Introduction

+It should be emphasized that the matter concerns just a free hadron, before or after its scattering.
+In the course of the scattering, the interaction between the quarks belonging to different hadrons must undoubtedly be described relativistically.
+Such a description is not a subject of this work, but it was made in Ref.\cite{Volkotrub:2016, Chudak:2016}.
+Nevertheless, the initial and final states at the scattering process contain several hadrons each.
+Therefore, generally speaking, we cannot choose the reference frame in such a way that it would be a rest frame for all those hadrons, or at least that all hadrons in this reference frame would be non-relativistic.

-In this way, it appears a problem of the transformation of the nonrelativistic internal state and the Hamiltonian in the transition from the rest frame of the particle into the reference frame where this particle is relativistic.
-The essence of this problem can be illustrated with the following simple example.
-Consider the most trivial quantum system $\textendash$ the hydrogen atom in the simplest spherically symmetric ground state.
-Imagine an inertial observer moving with relativistic velocity with respect to it.
-The observer measures the coordinates (momenta) of particles that make up the system.
-What would be the result of this measurement?
-That is what probability amplitude can describe the results of these measurements and how this probability amplitude is connected with the probability amplitude in the rest frame of the hydrogen atom, namely with the center of mass frame of the particles which compose this atom.
-Further in the paper, for instance, we will consider a meson as a two-particle system of a quark and an antiquark and afterwards we will apply obtained results to more complex three-quark systems, i.e. baryons.
+Hence, there emerges a problem to transform the non-relativistic internal state and the Hamiltonian, when changing from particle’s rest frame to a reference frame, where this particle moves relativistically.
+The essence of this problem can be explained, by using the following simple example.
+Suppose that there are the simplest quantum-mechanical non-relativistic system – a hydrogen atom – with the spherically symmetric ground state and an inertial observer moving relative to this atom with a relativistic velocity.
+We would like to know the coordinates and momenta of the particles composing this system, as measured by this observer.
+More specifically, which probability amplitude describes the results of measurements, and how is this amplitude related to the probability amplitude measured in the rest system of a hydrogen atom (the rest frame for the center-of-mass of the constituting particles)?